radon1743/radon1743/README.md

-- 👋 Hi, I’m @radon1743
+- 👋 Hi, I’m Rachit Bhitre
 - 👀 I’m interested in programing if can't tell by now
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Rust 🦀
-- 💞️ I’m looking to collaborate on recomendation sys
 - 📫 How to reach me
 Twitter-@rachit004
 IG-Radon1743